InfoSec01/InfoSec01/README.md

 ### About Me

-I’m Baratul Khan, a seasoned professional specializing in **System Administration, Linux & Network Management, Information Security, and Penetration Testing**.
+I’m Baratul Khan, a seasoned professional specializing in **System Administration, Linux & Network Management, Information Security, Penetration Testing, and Frontend Development**.
 With hands-on expertise backed by rigorous training and real-world application, I engineer robust IT environments and implement security measures that safeguard critical assets and optimize operational efficiency.

 This GitHub is a curated portfolio of my work—each project is crafted not only as a demonstration of technical skill but as a blueprint for how organizations can build secure, scalable, and manageable systems.